alvaroacosta01/Repository1/README.md

 Once we designed and built the circuit to obtain the electric signal through the electrodes, we amplified and monitored it in MATLAB, also transforming it into a mouse movement when moving the arm either to the right or left.
 Then, we created the game that is uploaded in this repository in order to implement it into a practical application.
 It consists of a character that tries to avoid the negative falling pieces and tries to catch the positive ones until it arrives to a certain number.
 Even though it might seem a simple activity, it has let me learn how to create circuits and obtain electrical signals from the muscles and also learn to implement those signals into a practical way, which I find enriching and a nice training for actual biomedical engineering application that I will carry out in the future.

+In completing this task, I would like to express my gratitude to Ela Burrull, Lluis Badia and Arnau Company for their invaluable contributions and collaboration.

 **Bibliography**

 [1] Purushothaman Geethanjali (2016) Myoelectric control of prosthetic hands: state-of-the-art review, Medical Devices: Evidence and Research, 9:, 247-255, DOI: 10.2147/MDER.S91102